mattpap/masters-thesis/sphinx/src/groebner.rst

-An explanation of this result is as follows: |groebner| bases utilize very efficient core of polynomials manipulation module, whereas :func:`solve` uses inefficient implementation of linear algebra in SymPy.
+An explanation of this result is as follows: |groebner| bases utilize very efficient core of polynomials manipulation module, whereas :func:`solve` uses inefficient implementation of linear algebra in |sympy|.
 This situation will change and the observed phenomenon will disappear in near future, when linear algebra module will be refactored (using similar approach to what was done with polynomials manipulation module).